brendanbank/quectel_exporter/readme.md

-	  -j, --json            Read the defice file as json input: False] -f, --frequency       fetch frequency data from https://rahix.github.io/frequency-bands/data/fb.csv : False] -w, --daemonize       daemonize and listen on PORT to incoming requests. : False]
+	  -j, --json            Read the defice file as json input: False] -f, --frequency       fetch frequency data from https://rahix.github.io/frequency-bands/data/fb.csv : False] -w, --daemonize       daemonize and listen on PORT to incoming requests. : False] -u, USERNAME, --username USERNAME
+	                        Run the exporter as a specific user drop.
+The exporter must be started as root to enable this. [default: nobody]
+	  -g, GROUP, --group GROUP
+	                        Run the exporter as a specific group.
+The exporter must be started as root to enable this. [default: dialout]